gregjacobs/Kevlar.js/README.md

 ## Changelog:

+### 0.9.1

+* Implemented nested 'related' (as opposed to 'embedded') Collections of a Model.
+The child Collection now synchronizes its Models with the server before the parent Model persists itself.

 ### 0.9

 * Implemented Kevlar.Collection::sync(), which synchronizes the Collection's model with the server.
 This method creates, updates, and deletes models on the server that have been